nammenam/neuromorphics/paper/thesis.typ

 #serif-text()[
 Leaky integrate and fire models seem the best bet, however complex dynamics like exponential decay and analog weights and potentials seem excessive, we might do without.
 Binary weights 1 for excitatory and and 0 for inhibitory.
 Stronger weights can be modeled with multiple parallel synapses
 ]

+#serif-text()[
+Another way which is also based on relative firing order of single spikes could be a passcode encoding.
+Such an encoding could work by having neurons only react to a sequence.
+It has an internal state machine of sorts and will only advance to the next state if recives the correct input in the correct order.
+This encoding does only care about relative order not relative timings.
+]

 #v(2em)